helm/charts/stable/mattermost-team-edition/README.md

 The command deploys Mattermost on the Kubernetes cluster in the default configuration.
 The [configuration](#configuration) section lists the parameters that can be configured during installation.

+## Upgrading the Chart to 3.0.0+

+Breaking Helm chart changes was introduced with version 3.0.0.
+The easiest method of resolving them is to simply upgrade the chart and let it fail with and provide you with a custom message on what you need to change in your configuration.
+Note that this failure will occur before any changes have been made to the k8s cluster.

 ## Uninstalling the Chart

 To uninstall/delete the `my-release` deployment: